hema-code06/Momentstay_vacation_booking_system/README.md

 ## 🚀 Features

 ### Guest Features
-- Browse and search rental homes by location, category, price, and amenities.
+- Browse and search rental homes by category.
 - Use **interactive calendar** for booking availability.
 - Leave ratings and reviews for stays.
 - Manage personal bookings and view booking history.